Allan Quatermain and the Lost City of Gold: Release

 The film debuted at number seven at the box office during its first week, earning $2 million.
 It was a box office disappointment, one of several that led to Cannon Films reporting a loss in early 1987.
-The other box office disappointments for the company included Assassination, The Hanoi Hilton, Over the Top and Street Smart.

 "I know it went through town pretty fast", said Richard Chamberlain.
 "I know my family didn't like it much.
 My father was too ill to see it, but my mother said, 'Richard, the advertising was all wrong.
 They should have told people it was funny.'
 But I don't think it hurt my chances for other movies.
 I know a lot of people who do a lot of movies, and some of them are good and some of them aren't.
 Michael Caine's one example.
 He's wonderful in some movies and forgettable in others.
 I think as long as you're doing generally good work that you enjoy, things will be okay."

 Reception

-According to Rotten Tomatoes, the film has received two positive and one negative review.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 40%, based on five reviews.

-The Boston Globe film critic wrote " there's nothing new under the broiling afternoon sun.
+The Boston Globe film critic wrote "there's nothing new under the broiling afternoon sun.
 It's the same: washed-out scenery, stale dialogue and lackluster performances...
-Except for the presence of James Earl Jones doing a depressing turn as a native chieftain, "Allan Quatermain" is just for folks who don't mind mining for fool's gold."
+Except for the presence of James Earl Jones doing a depressing turn as a native chieftain, Allan Quatermain is just for folks who don't mind mining for fool's gold."
 The New York Times said the film was "of minor academic interest.
 Those who take the Spielberg special effects for granted are sure to learn a lot by watching these same tricks done badly...
 Fortunately, Richard Chamberlain is professional and then some, since the film would otherwise be virtually unwatchable."
-The Los Angeles Times said the "movie seems largely aimed at fans who can't wait for the next installment of "Raiders of the Lost Ark."
+The Los Angeles Times said the "movie seems largely aimed at fans who can't wait for the next installment of Raiders of the Lost Ark.
 Unfortunately, most of the battle scenes were... ineptly staged...
 Chamberlain has none of the breezy, irreverence that made Harrison Ford's Indiana Jones such a delightful hero.
 In his Banana Republic khaki duds and a bullet-proof undershirt, he exudes the dashing spirit of a game-show host.
 The rest of the cast is good largely for unintentional laughs."

 Criticism of racism

-Based on a 19th-century novel that, though progressive for its time, reflected some racist attitudes, the film itself has been criticized for conveying some of these same racist themes.
+Based on a 19th-century novel that, though acceptable at its time, in retrospect may contain some racist attitudes, the film itself has been criticized for conveying some of these same racist themes.
 The book Africans and the Politics of Popular Culture provides a harsh critique saying it reached "levels of racism unachieved since the 1930s."
 Though the film has been portrayed as a comedy and a satire not all critics have been satisfied that the racist themes are excused under this pretense.